paulfoley/Udacity_Nanodegree-Data_Analyst/DBPedia-City_Data-Audit/README.md

 To help [DBpedia](http://wiki.dbpedia.org/), we're going to audit one of their data sets for cleanliness.

-Specifically, we'll take in the `cities.csv` and audit the data for accuracy and completeness.
+Specifically, we'll look at the `cities.csv` file and audit the data for accuracy and completeness.
 After fixing the data we'll re-output the clean data into a new CSV file.

 ## Getting Started